CNI Spring 2020

-Meeting registrants were sent information on how to sign up for live webcasts (to take place between Monday, March 30 and Friday, May 29).
-Videos of most participating project briefings will be made available publicly as soon as possible.
+Meeting registrants were sent information on how to sign up for live webcasts (continuing through Friday, May 29).
+Videos of most participating project briefings are being made publicly available on YouTube and Vimeo.

 Presenters of 30-minute and one hour sessions were sent webinar scheduling instructions (see also Information for Presenters); meeting participants were sent joining instructions.
+Short update presenters were contacted regarding video instructions.
 Please contact firstname.lastname@example.org if you did not receive this information but believe you should have.